 Ok, before I start, would like to say that I spend a lot of time reading up on Singapore listed companies, or investing books / news in general.
 This is probably due to my familiarity with companies / environment here.
 At the same time, I always feel that one must always have a list of good companies and war-chest ready (for market crashes).
 Compiling a list of good companies is fun, building up a war chest is the hard part (as I am just a normal employee with regular pay, and selling stocks is always difficult).

-OK so back to the list, so far I have a list of ‘good’ companies listed on the HKSE (the list is arguable cause I did not really spend a lot of time tracking or reading up on them) – see below.
+OK so back to the list, so far I have a list of ‘good’ companies listed on the HKSE (the list is arguable cause I did not really spend a lot of time tracking or reading up on them.
+Like I said before, I spend time reading on Singapore-listed companies, but not Hong Kong-listed companies) – see below.
 I probably would read more about these companies when Hong Kong market crashes big time.

 - Hosa International Ltd2200:HKG